Rahat: Tourism

-Rahat is known to be a center of authentic food tourism and the city gets full with tourists from Israel and abroad especially in the Ramadan period.
+Rahat is known to be a center of authentic food tourism.
+The city receives many tourists from Israel and from abroad, especially during the Islamic holy month of Ramadan.
 Most of the tourists like to be hosted in houses around Rahat where the lady owner of the house cooks traditional Bedouin food and tells stories about the Bedouin culture.

 Transportation

-In June 2007 a new Lehavim-Rahat Railway Station was opened.
-It serves both the Bedouin community of Rahat and the suburbs of Lehavim.
-It made it more accessible for the local residents to work and study in Beer Sheba and other parts of the country.
+In June 2007 a new Lehavim-Rahat Railway Station was opened on the eastern side of Rahat.
+It serves both the Bedouin city of Rahat and the Jewish city of Lehavim.
+It made it more accessible for the local residents to work and study in Beersheba and other parts of the country.
 There are buses operated by the Galim and Dan BaDarom bus companies.
 For a long period of time there were only private transit buses in the city, but in 2009 the bus transportation system was substantially improved and larger, national bus companies started to enter the city.